Yooyoo56/Yooyoo56/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on C project at Ecole42
-- 🌱 I’m currently learning C, JavaScript, Nodejs, MongoDB, Mongoose..
+- 🌱 I’m currently learning C, JavaScript, Nodejs, MongoDB, Mongoose

 ### Fun facts 🔮